tushargit/edx_Activity/implementation_of_state_and_city_in_registration_form_using_ajax.md

 ### To Populate data from database in state dropdown: ###

-*  Add state and city  in  the common.py  as foloowing
+*  Add state  in  the common.py  as following
 ```
     REGISTRATION_EXTRA_FIELDS = {
     'level_of_education': 'optional',